-Leo has a broad experience as trainer in the humanitarian and development field, as well as beyond.
-His experience includes Sphere Minimum Standards in Humanitarian assistance, Core Humanitarian Standard, Humanitarian Quality & Accountability, Project Management, Time Management, Programme Design as well as Proposal and Report Writing.
+Leo has a broad experience as a trainer in the humanitarian and development field, as well as beyond.
+His experience includes Sphere Minimum Standards in Humanitarian assistance, Core Humanitarian Standards, Humanitarian Quality & Accountability, Project Management, Time Management, Programme Design as well as Proposal and Report Writing.
 He conducted the first Sphere Training sessions in Germany on the Sphere 2018 Handbook.
-Since 2013 he is conducting regular Sphere Trainings in Germany.
+Since 2013 he is conducting regular Sphere trainings in Germany.

 Leo speaks English, Swahili, German and French.

-With regards to training methodology he is a strong supporter of highly interactive and participatory approaches.
-His workshops are based on methods supported by current neurocognitive studies highlighting participants’ involvement (speaking about, writing about and working with the learning content), physical activity, extensive use of visualisation techniques, and a high level of variation between different sessions.
+Concerning training methodology, he is a strong supporter of highly interactive and participatory approaches.
+His workshops are based on methods supported by current neurocognitive studies highlighting participants’ involvement (speaking about, writing about, and working with the learning content), physical activity, extensive use of visualization techniques, and a high level of variation between different sessions.

 An interactive, online catch-up for Sphere MOOC graduates, this event was the opportunity to say hello, share experiences, ask questions...Find out more

 Sphere’s newly released e-learning course supports anyone who wishes to learn about humanitarian standards in an interactive and engaging way.Find out more

 Dr. Oliver Hoffmann is Public Health Advisor at Johanniter International Assistance and together with Axel Schmidt (ASB) and Dr. Markus...Find out more